all the imports import sqlite3 from flask import Flask, request, session, g, redirect, url_for, abort, \ render_template, flash

 Want your server to be publicly available?
 Check out the externally visible server section for more information.

-Continue with Step 3: Creating The Database.
+Continue with Step 3: Database Connections.